1587/speaking-exam/00-part3.md

 ```
 I often eat at home, Because I like cooking.

-The evening of Weekends, of course. we need to book in advance.
+Many people dining out at evening and we need to book in advance.
-because there are many people dining out.

-Yes, I recommend 海底捞 Hot Pot, and They provide a take-out service
+Yes, I recommend 海底捞 Hot Pot.
-they also provide many delicious dishes,
+They provide a take-out service, and they provide many delicious dishes.
 Their service is great and the price is very cheap.
 ```